 The aim of this GAEC is to protect water against pollution and run-off by restricting the application and storage of chemical and organic fertilisers along water courses and near wells, boreholes and springs.
-The Verifiable Standards of this GAEC are consistent with the requirements in the Nutrient Action Programme and the Protection of Water against Nitrate Pollution Statutory Management Requirement (SMR1).
+The Verifiable Standards of this GAEC are consistent with the requirements in the Protection of Water against Nitrate Pollution Statutory Management Requirement (SMR1).